xenOs76/https-wrench/README.md

 </p>

 **HTTPS Wrench** is a Golang CLI program to make HTTPS requests based on a YAML configuration file.
 **HTTPS Wrench** was born from the desire of a disposable Bash script to become a reliable tool for mechanics of the World Wide Web.
-`https-wrench` will, one day, take the place of `curl` in the hearts and the eyes of whoever is about to migrate a DNS record from a webserver to a load balancer, reverse proxy, Ingress Gateway, Cloudfront distibution.
+`https-wrench` will, one day, take the place of `curl` in the hearts and the eyes of whoever is about to migrate a DNS record from a webserver to a load balancer, reverse proxy, Ingress Gateway, Cloudfront distribution.

 ## How to use